iagoViotti/iagoViotti/README.md

 ## Hi there! 👋

-My name is __Iago Viotti__, I'm Social Science Bachelor but currently a full-stack developer student.
-You know what they say "Knowledge is never too much".
+My name is __Iago Viotti__, I'm Social Science Bachelor but currently working as a Full-Stack Developer. <br />
 My programing carrer started a little later in life but my curiosity and passion about technology has always been there.</br>
 I'm also very into technology, music and arts in general.
 <div>